Frequently Asked Questions

 Most solar racking systems use the purlin screw holes already in your roof.
 The only other hole will be for the cabling into the roof space.

-Reputable solar installers are experienced in working on roof’s and will install solar with no damage to your property.
+Our solar installers are experienced in working on roof’s and will install solar with no damage to your property.

 Are there any government incentives for solar panels?